Aliases for INVS Gene

 GeneCards Summary for INVS Gene

 INVS (Inversin) is a Protein Coding gene.
-Diseases associated with INVS include nephronophthisis 2, infantile and infantile nephronophthisis.
+Diseases associated with INVS include nephronophthisis 2, infantile and nephronophthisis.
 GO annotations related to this gene include calmodulin binding.
 An important paralog of this gene is ANKRD52.

 UniProtKB/Swiss-Prot for INVS Gene